-- •the destruction of or damage to our suppliers' facilities or their distribution infrastructure; - ·work stoppages or strikes by our suppliers' employees; - •the failure of our suppliers to provide materials of the requisite quality or in compliance with strict specifications; - •the failure of essential equipment at our suppliers' plants; - •the failure of our suppliers to satisfy import and export control laws for goods that we purchase from them; - •the failure of our suppliers to meet regulatory standards where applicable; - •the failure, shortage or delay in the delivery of materials to our suppliers; - ·contractual amendments and disputes with our suppliers; and - •inability of our suppliers to perform as a result of the weakened global economy, terrorism, war and other armed hostilities (such as Russia's invasion of Ukraine and financial and economic sanctions imposed in response thereto), the COVID-19 pandemic or otherwise.
+othe destruction of or damage to our suppliers' facilities or their distribution infrastructure;

+owork stoppages or strikes by our suppliers' employees;

+othe failure of our suppliers to provide materials of the requisite quality or in compliance with strict specifications;

+othe failure of essential equipment at our suppliers' plants;

+othe failure of our suppliers to satisfy import and export control laws for goods that we purchase from them;

+othe failure of our suppliers to meet regulatory standards where applicable;

+othe failure, shortage or delay in the delivery of materials to our suppliers;

+ocontractual amendments and disputes with our suppliers; and

+oinability of our suppliers to perform as a result of the weakened global economy, terrorism, war and other armed hostilities (such as the conflict between Russia and Ukraine and financial and economic sanctions imposed in response thereto), the COVID-19 pandemic or otherwise.

-Moreover, the recent global economic cost inflation trends could unfavorably impact pricing from our suppliers, which in turn could impact our gross margins to the extent we are unable to pass along price differences to our customers.
+Moreover, global cost inflation trends have had an effect on and could continue to unfavorably impact pricing from our suppliers, which in turn could impact our gross margins to the extent we are unable to pass along price differences to our customers.